-- 2. Remove the screws using a screwdriver on each side of the headlamp bezel. - 3.
+- 2. Remove the screws on each side of the headlamp bezel. - 3.
 Open the hood. - 4.
 To remove the bezel, pull the sides slightly outward and tilt the bezel forward.
 Pull the clip centered above the lens outward.
-Be careful not to scratch the paint.
+Be careful not to scratch the paint on the vehicle.